 - They don’t have to worry because you, their employer, will protect them.
 People who aren’t in senior positions may believe that any misdemeanours will be dealt with internally and the employer will bear the brunt of any regulatory action.
 But that’s not how the regime works, and insurance against the cost of any regulatory fines isn’t permitted under the rules.
 A difficult message, this one.

-- They’ll be worried that they’ll have to work much harder to keep their jobs, and not be fined.
+- They worry that they’ll have to work much harder to keep their jobs and not be fined.
 This is a big risk, as people may believe that how they perform now won’t be good enough and they’ll have to work harder – again, understandable.

 - They’ll have to look after number one to make sure they’re not in the firing line.
 A greater level of personal risk is hardly conducive to building great teams – in fact, team spirit could be completely eliminated at worst.

 Given the training is aimed at people, many of whom will have had little exposure to regulation and compliance before, this will be a big, difficult and scary message if it's not handled properly.
 In the rush to ensure regulatory requirements are met, you could end up opening up a whole hornet's nest of problems by damaging staff motivation.
 So, what's the solution?

 The answer is to make sure that you get your training right, anticipating some of the problems that could come your way, depending on what your staff may already know.
 Here's what you need to make sure: